 Master of Professional Studies in Systems Engineering

-- A Powerful Combination.
-Gain exposure to top engineering and technology expertise from the Stevens Institute of Technology while learning from Georgetown University’s nationally recognized leaders in practical, applied management knowledge.
+- A Unique Partnership: Gain top engineering and technology expertise from the Stevens Institute of Technology while developing practical, applied management skills from Georgetown University.

 Who Should Apply?